 Although you’ve already successfully attached the iron-on patch, it’s better to flip your fabric and repeat the whole process on the other side.

-If you’ve a transfer patch, ensure the patch has cooled down completely, about 10 minutes, before removing or peeling off the paper backing.
+If you have a transfer patch, ensure the patch has cooled down completely, about 10 minutes, before removing or peeling off the paper backing.

-You might have attached the iron-on patch securely, but after a few washes, expect it to come off.
+You might have attached the iron-on patch securely, but after a few washes, it to starts come off.
 The simple reason is that the adhesive's strength becomes weaker.

 Unfortunately, you can no longer re-attach the patch using the method discussed above since the special adhesive will no longer work.
 Fret not!
 There’s still a way to re-attach it.

-Apart from the materials above, you also need an iron-on fabric adhesive that you can purchase in any arts and crafts, school supply, and big box stores.
+Apart from the materials above, you also need an iron-on fabric adhesive that you can purchase in any arts and crafts, and big box stores.

 Undoubtedly, a patch is among the best items discovered in the world of crafting or sewing.
-Not only does it enhance the look of a fabric-made item but also helps prolong the items’ quality by maintaining their wearability or usability despite their imperfections.
+Not only does it enhance the look of a fabric-made item, but it also helps prolong the items’ quality by patching holes.